SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

         OR "cleaner production"
         OR
           (
-            ("recycl*" OR "re-cycl*" OR "re cycl*" OR "reuse$" OR "re-use$" OR "re use$" OR "reusing" OR "re-using" OR "re using"
+            ("recycl*" OR "re-cycl*" OR "reuse$" OR "re-use$" OR "reusing" OR "re-using" OR "refurbish*" OR "re-furbish*" OR "remanufactur*" OR "re-manufactur*" OR "repurpos*" OR "re-purpos*"
-            OR "re-furbish*" OR "re furbish*" OR "remanufactur*" OR "re-manufactur*" OR "re manufactur*" OR "repurpos*" OR "re-purpos*" OR "re purpos" OR "compost*" OR "codigest*" OR "co digest*" OR "co-digest*" OR "resource efficiency" OR "resource use efficiency" OR "material efficiency" OR "material use efficiency" )
+            OR "compost*" OR "codigest*" OR "co-digest*"
+            OR "resource efficiency" OR "resource use efficiency" OR "material efficiency" OR "material use efficiency" )
             NEAR/5
               ("bioeconom*" OR "bio-econom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$" OR "packaging"
-              OR "sidestream$" OR "side-stream$" OR "side stream$" OR "byproduct$" OR "by-product$" OR "resource$" OR "material$" OR "matter" OR "biomass" OR "waste$" OR "biowaste$" OR "ewaste$" OR "e waste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"
+              OR "sidestream$" OR "side-stream$" OR "byproduct$" OR "by-product$" OR "resource$" OR "material$" OR "matter" OR "biomass" OR "waste$" OR "biowaste$" OR "ewaste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"
               )
           )
-        OR ("circular*" NEAR/5 ("econom*" OR "bioeconom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$"))
+        OR ("circular*" NEAR/5 ("econom*" OR "bioeconom*" OR "bio-econom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$"))
         OR
           (
-            ("utili*" OR "use" OR "using" OR "usage" OR "design" OR "designed" OR "designing") NEAR/5 ("sidestream$" OR "side-stream$" OR "side stream$" OR "byproduct$" OR "by-product$") )
+            ("utili*" OR "use" OR "using" OR "usage" OR "design" OR "designed" OR "designing") NEAR/5 ("sidestream$" OR "side-stream$" OR "byproduct$" OR "by-product$") )
         OR
           (
             ("design*" OR "technolog*" OR "housing" OR "building$" OR "construction$") NEAR/3 ("green" OR "eco" OR "sustainab*")
           )
-        OR "ecolabelling" OR "ecolabel$" OR "eco labelling" OR "eco labels" OR "environmental label$" OR
+        OR "ecolabelling" OR "ecolabel$" OR "eco-labelling" OR "eco-labels" OR "environmental label$" OR
           (
             ("certification" OR "certificate$" OR "label$" OR "labelling")